kittinunf/fuel/README.md

 public fun deserialize(content: String): T?
 ```

 * Another example may be parsing a website that is not UTF-8.
-Since Fuel by default serialize text as UTF-8, we need to define our deserializer:
+By default, Fuel serializes text as UTF-8, we need to define our deserializer as such

 ```kotlin
 object Windows1255StringDeserializer : ResponseDeserializable<String> {